jamesplease/redux-resource/docs/guides/plugins.md

 Because a plugin is intended to be generic, you will often wrap your plugins in a function that you call with the resource that the plugin is for.
 This lets you scope the plugin to a specific resource.
-Otherwise, any time that you fire a particular Action Type, all of the resources in your state tree would be affected!
+Otherwise, any time that you fire a particular Action type, _all_ of the resources in your state tree would be affected!

 ### Custom Action Types